aamairia/docker-debian6/README.md

 # docker-debian6
-a docker template for debian 6
+a DockerFile template for debian 6